suryapilla/suryapilla.github.io/_pages/about.md

 ---

-📚📖📝: Currently pursuing Master's in Electrical and Computer Engineering, specializing in Robotics and Vision
+📚📖📝: I am urrently pursuing Master's in Electrical and Computer Engineering, specializing in Robotics and Vision

+🔬: My research is primarily focused on Vision and Robotics.
+In particular my interest lies in autonomous vehicles and hence my current work is on Simultaneous Localization and Mapping (SLAM).